Counseling Degrees & Licenses in Arkansas

 • Pay a prorated new license fee

-Arkansas LAMFT and LMFT licenses are renewed biennially on May 31st on even-numbered years.
+Arkansas LAMFT and LMFT licenses are renewed biennially on May 31st of the renewal year (every two years).
 Renewals cost $200 for LAMFTs and $250 for LMFTs.

 In addition, LMFTs must submit proof of 24 continuing education hours, two of which must be in ethics.